Meet2656/Iris-Data-Analysis-Project/README.md

 3. Run the Jupyter Notebook or Python script to see the analysis and visualization.

 Feel free to explore and modify the code!

+## Conclusion

+This mini-project helped me refresh my Python knowledge and apply basic data analytics steps on a real dataset.

+I successfully:
+- Loaded the Iris dataset from an online source using pandas
+- Explored the structure of the data using `data.head()`
+- Generated descriptive statistics using `data.describe()`
+- Created a scatter plot using seaborn to visualize the relationship between sepal length and sepal width

+The project strengthened my understanding of how data can be loaded, examined, summarized, and visualized using Python and common data-analysis libraries.

+### Future Enhancements:
+- Assign proper column names for easier reference
+- Build more visualizations (pair plots, histograms, correlation matrix, etc.)
+- Color-code the scatter plot based on the Iris species
+- Perform deeper statistical analysis and comparisons between species